 How to Apply

-The next application period for Vocational Nursing is April 2-18, 2018.
-The ATI TEAS test must be done by April 16.
-TEAS exam tickets for the testing center will only be given out during the application period.
+The next application period for Vocational Nursing is September 10-26, 2018 at noon.
+The ATI TEAS exam must be taken by September 24.
+TEAS exam tickets will only be given out during the application period.

 Why Choose Vocational Nursing